aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

  This is **adverse selection**.
 On a betting exchange, *you are the counterparty*.
 In highly liquid markets, prices converge toward fair value.
 In illiquid markets, attractive looking lines may reflect another sharp bettor's edge rather than a true mispricing.

-Before placing bets on an exchange, always consider the available liquidy and betting limits of the market.
+Before placing bets on an exchange, always consider the available liquidity and betting limits of the market.

 Well-known betting exchanges include:
 - ProphetX